swapnilrlambda/bootstrap-test/js/tests/README.md

 This field allows you to generate the test reports in the location of your choice.

 - email: You can also get your job reports as an email by conifguring the email key under partialReports.
-To learn more about this feature, go through [this page](https://www.lambdatest.com/support/docs/he-email-reports).

 ```yaml
   report: true